zachmccabe/zachmccabe.github.io/tools.md

 ---

-Updated: {{ page.date | date: "%b %d %Y" }} • Partial list of some favorite and well-used tools.
+Updated: {% include print_update.html %} • Partial list of some favorite and well-used tools.
 Simply noted here for curious friends.